meltingice/nano-ipc-js/README.md

 await client.connect()

 // Send a request to the Nano node.
 This works exactly like the old RPC API.
 Returns a
+// Promise that resolves with the Node response.
+This library does no processing on the
+// response data.
-// Promise with the Node response. const resp = await client.call({ action: 'block_count' })
+const resp = await client.call({ action: 'block_count' })
 console.log(resp.count, resp.unchecked)